 It may work for bloggers who blog solely to promote a certain service or product but otherwise, it is too far removed from the idea of providing a lead that focuses on creating trust in your brand as a blogger.

 Choosing the best lead magnet for my blogs

 I started this process because I wanted to experiment with a lead magnet for one of my blogs.
-It’s even in my task list and you can read all about that here.

 I am going to use a simple tip list as a lead magnet for that blog.
 I think it should make a good lead magnet for a blog, being relatively quick to put together and hopefully providing my readers with just the needed amount of added value.

 Next, I will be looking at signup forms to see how to make sure visitors to the blog do not miss out on my awesome free offer.
 Stay tuned for more, I will very likely blog about that as well 😉